Who writes the blog posts?

 Because that would be shameless self-promotion, which would one day cause you great embarrassment.

 Why are there little monsters next to everyone’s comments?

 They simply provide a splash of colour and mirth.
 A random one is attached to everybody’s e-mail address.
 If you don’t like yours, you can use an image of your own choice instead.
 Read on for an explanation.

 How do I choose my own picture to display beside my comments?

 Go to www.gravatar.com and follow the instructions.
-Simples.
+It’s easy.

 How much of your content can I use on my own blog or website?

 Some, as long as it’s properly credited with a direct link to the original source, but not all.
 All blog content, including posts, pages and (RSS) syndication feeds, is subject to the terms of a Creative Commons Attribution-Non-Commercial-No Derivative Works 2.0 Licence.
-Please take note of the copyright notice found in the page footer.
+Please do take note of the copyright notice.